petkaantonov/bluebird/API.md

 `.isPending()` -> `boolean`

-See if the underlying promise was pending at the creation time of this inspection object.
+See if the underlying promise was defer at the creation time of this inspection object.

 `.value()` -> `dynamic`, throws `TypeError`